jasujm/bridge/README.md

 sockets.

-The backend uses many features from C++14 — deliberately as one of the goals of this project was to learn C++14 — so you need modern-ish compiler.
-The project depends on [ZeroMQ](http://zeromq.org/) for interprocess communication, [json](https://github.com/nlohmann/json) to serialize and deserialize messages and [Boost](http://www.boost.org/) for various things.
+The backend uses many features from C++14 — deliberately as one of the goals of this project was to learn C++14 — so you need modern‐ish compiler.
+The project depends on [ZeroMQ](http://zeromq.org/) for messaging, [json](https://github.com/nlohmann/json) to serialize and deserialize messages and [Boost](http://www.boost.org/) for various things.
+Optionally [LibTMCG](http://www.nongnu.org/libtmcg/) is used for secure card exchange.

 [Googletest](https://github.com/google/googletest) is used to build unit tests.
 As recommended by the maintainers of the project, instead of relying on